simpeter/apd/docs/lab0.md

 # This directory always exists.
 It holds a checked-out cse453 repository.
 cd /local/repository

 # This script will set up docker and docker swarm.
-It will output what
-# it is doing.
-Follow the instructions in the output to add other servers as workers (via `docker swarm join`).
 sudo ./start_docker.sh

 # Deploy the hotel reservation application